Current Treatments: Antidepressants

 WHERE DO WE GO NOW?

 To address the escalating need, effective and holistic treatment options are required for mental illness.
 Novel approaches may include the integration of therapeutic practice with medicines, such as psilocybin and MDMA, that catalyse the therapeutic environment.
 The antidepressant effects of ketamine were discovered about twenty years ago, and this is being researched as a novel treatment.
-The future of this, as well as outcomes of research with psychedelic-assisted therapy may point to a different future for people with depression.
+The future of this, as well as outcomes of research with psychedelic-assisted therapies may point to a different future for people with depression.
 The development of medicine-assisted therapy alongside evidence-based lifestyle change may allow practitioners to address the underlining biochemical, experiential and environmental factors of mental illness.

 THE MULTIPLE ROLES OF SEROTONIN IN THE BRAIN